-In the following example, we have a look at the geometry of road signs.
+In the following examples, we have a look at the geometry of road signs.

-From the original image below we extract a detail and we apply the MCM and the AMSS for R=1.

-MCM/AMSS improve the quality of the image, because the pixelization effects disappear (see the corners of the $\mathbf{P}$ and especially the sketch representing the bike).
+In Figure 33, from the original image we extract a detail and we apply the MCM and the AMSS for R = 1.
+MCM/AMSS improve the quality of the image, because the pixelization effects disappear (see the corners of the P and especially the sketch representing the bike).
 The normalized scale has been chosen wisely because a higher value of R would have lead to the elimination of some particulars, such as the handle of the bicycle.

-[Truck ban]
+Figure 33: Top, original image.
+Bottom: left, $3 \times$ zoomed detail from original; center, MCM evolution at scale 1; right, AMSS evolution at scale 1.

-For the original photo below, we zoom at first by a factor of 2 considering the whole sign and then by a factor of 6, focusing only on the truck ban.

-The bigger writings are enhanced and we notice a real improvement, while the smaller ones in the lower part of the image appear attenuated.
+For the original photo in Figure 34-top, we zoom at first by a factor of 2 considering the whole sign and then by a factor of 6, focusing only on the truck ban.
+The results of applying AMC and AMSS to these images are shown in the two last rows of Figure 34.
+In the middle row we see that the bigger writings are enhanced and we notice a real improvement, while the smaller ones in the lower part of the image appear attenuated.
 To obtain a better resolution one should zoom some more, discarding the rest of the sign.

-The reconstruction of the circular shape is good, but the lines that form the drawing of the bus are too thin to be satisfactorily managed by the algorithm.
+In the last row of the figure the reconstruction of the circular shape is good, but the lines that form the drawing of the bus are too thin to be satisfactorily managed by the algorithm.

-[Restaurant sign]
+Figure 34: Top, original image.
+Middle row: left, $2 \times$ zoomed detail from original; center, MCM evolution at scale 1; right, AMSS evolution at scale 1.
+Bottom: left, $6 \times$ zoomed detail from original image in previous row; center, MCM evolution at scale 2/3; right, AMSS evolution at scale 2/3.

+In Figure 35 a new example is shown.
 Pixelization effects are removed, the image becomes smoother and the result seems more natural to the human eye.
+A final example is shown in Figure 36.